paritytech/polkadot-sdk-docs/tutorial/step-0/README.md

     now.
   * The latter is the main struct that is mandatory to exist in the pallet, and will implement all the important functions of the pallet, among dispatchable function.

+## Setup

+- One should have and use Rust analyzer properly in the remainder of this tutorial.
+- One should properly use the rust-docs of the hinted types of FRAME for the remainder of this tutorial.